-We will once again be asking members of the local community to nominate a local police officer, member of police staff or community volunteer who they believe has gone that extra mile for them.
-Appreciation can be shown by voting for them in categories that range from Community Officer of the Year (nominated by district commanders in the Force), the John (Cecil) Mason Volunteer of the Year, Young Citizen(s) of the Year and Community Citizen(s) of the Year.
+Appreciation can be shown by voting for them in categories that range from Community Officer of the Year (nominated by district commanders within the force), the John (Cecil) Mason Volunteer of the Year, Young Citizen(s) of the Year and Community Citizen(s) of the Year.

-A new category has been added this year, the Response Team of the Year, and the Chief Constable will also be choosing recipients for the Special Recognition Award and acknowledging officers and staff with Bravery Awards, which recognise outstanding courage in the line of duty.
-Followers of Norfolk Constabulary’s Facebook page will once again be asked to vote for the Police Dog of the Year.
+As part of the awards the Chief Constable will also choose recipients for the Special Recognition Award and acknowledging officers and staff with a Bravery Award, which recognises outstanding courage in the line of duty.
+In addition, followers of Norfolk Constabulary’s Facebook page will once again be asked to vote for the Police Dog of the Year – www.facebook.com/norfolkpolice/

 NOSCAs welcome back its loyal sponsors and some new sponsors too, who are uniting with us in acknowledging how important the services provided are.
 Irene East, Head of Barclays Corporate Relations for Eastern Region said: “ Barclays work closely with Norfolk Police in not only keeping our customers, colleagues and the community safe, but also in fraud detection and prevention.
 Sponsoring the award of ‘Investigator of the Year’ supports that partnership and recognises the work that goes into solving these and other crimes.”